OpenResourceManager/core/re-write-log.md

 * Broadcasting model events through Redis to event server.
 The event server will take care of 3rd party integrations like LDAP, Google, & WebHooks.
 * Combined various routes.
 Example there is now only one route to delete a model.
 You can supply a code/identifier/username/id and it will be deleted.
 The same idea applies to model assignments.
 * Implemented a front end to API settings allowing admins to control them from a GUI.
 Using [edvinaskrucas/settings](https://github.com/edvinaskrucas/settings) to manage settings.
+* Dingo API framework means no more errors in HTML!
+All errors are returned in a standard JSON format.

 ### Development
 * Using [Dingo API](https://github.com/dingo/api) framework.
 Makes development easier, faster, more secure.